On Trimming Tensor-structured Measurements and Efficient Low-rank Tensor Recovery: Adaptive iterative hard thresholding recovery methods

 \subsection{Analysis of KaczTIHT}

 Next, we give the convergence result for KaczTIHT.
-In Theorem~\ref{thm:main} below, we show that the algorithm has exponential convergence rate given good Gaussian-like measurements and efficient tensor low-rank fitting sub-routine.
+In Theorem~\ref{thm:main} below, we show that the algorithm exhibits an exponential convergence rate given good Gaussian-like measurements and an efficient tensor low-rank fitting subroutine.
 We formalize these assumptions as follows:

-\textbf{\emph{Assumption 1}: (Distribution)} Let the matrix $\mat{A} \in \R^{m \times n^d}$ of a linear measurement operator $\mathcal{A}: \R^{n \times n \dots \times n} \rightarrow \R^m$ satisfy the following properties: its rows $\{\va_i\}_{i \in [m]} \subset \mathbbm{S}^{n^d-1}(0, \sqrt{n^d})$ are random vectors sampled independently from a mean zero, isotropic sub-Gaussian distribution with a sub-Gaussian norm $\ell$.
+\textbf{\emph{Assumption 1}: (Distribution)} Let the matrix $\mat{A} \in \R^{m \times n^d}$ of a linear measurement operator $\mathcal{A}: \R^{n \times n \dots \times n} \rightarrow \R^m$ satisfy the following properties: its rows $\{\va_i^T\}_{i \in [m]} \subset \sqrt{n^d}\mathbbm{S}^{n^d-1}$ are random vectors sampled independently from a mean zero, isotropic sub-Gaussian distribution with a sub-Gaussian norm $\ell$.

-We assume that all the modes have the same directon for the simplicity of exposition.
-Note that while we can always properly rescale the rows of $\mat{A}$, the sub-Gaussian assumptions are quite strong.
-As a result, our subsequent theoretical guarantees include classes of standard RIP-measurements, such as, rescaled Gaussian measurements.
-Actually, even stronger results can be similarly concluded for bounded orthogonal measurement ensembles, such as those based on randomly subsampled descrete Fourier or Hadamard transforms --- similarly to the vector case in \cite{jeong2023linear} -- see Remark~\ref{rem:bos} below.
-However, explaining the empirically observed advantage of KaczTIHT over TIHT, especially on non-RIP measurements such as tensor-structured measurements as considered above, should be a very interesting avenue for the future work.
+The assumption that all the modes of the tensor have the same dimension $n$ is made for simplicity of exposition.
+Further, we can always properly rescale the rows of $\mat{A}$.
+However, the sub-Gaussian assumptions are quite strong.
+As a result, our subsequent theoretical guarantees hold for classes of standard RIP-measurements, such as rescaled Gaussian measurements.
+Also, even stronger results can be similarly concluded for bounded orthogonal measurement ensembles, such as those based on randomly subsampled discrete Fourier or Hadamard transforms --- similarly to the vector case in \cite{jeong2025linear} -- see Remark~\ref{rem:bos} below.
+However, explaining the empirically observed advantage of KaczTIHT over TIHT, especially on non-RIP measurements such as tensor-structured measurements as considered above, should be a very interesting avenue for future work.

 Again, a good low-rank fitting routine is essential for the successful thresholding step:

 \textbf{\emph{Assumption 2}: } Assume that the thresholding operation $T_\vr$ used in \cref{alg:kziht} is such that